Research over-the-counter, generic, and prescription drugs by imprint, color, and shape.

 Have you recently found a pill you can’t identify in your home or in the belongings of a loved one and you’re worried about what it might be?
 That fear is understandable: it could be anything, especially if you have never seen it before.
-Sadly, this pill could very well be some type of addictive medication that your loved one is using to get high.

 To face this common and troubling scenario, we have created Pill Addictions.
 Here, you can search through our massive database of pills to fine-tune your search and properly identify the pill that you have found.
 In many instances, this can be a life-saving activity.